jira and asana integration with logos

 Since our Product and Design teams work in Asana, we’ll often link the Asana tasks to the corresponding engineering tickets in Jira.
 Linking tasks allows the Engineering team to see where Design and Product work is in the process so they have a good idea of what’s coming down the pipeline and when a project will be ready for coding.

-Integrating Jira and Asana directly isn’t the only way to connect teams with different priorities and workflows in your organization.
+Integrating Jira and Asana directly isn’t the only way to connect teams with data.

 Are you ready to begin?